Shumaila-sayed/Affordrobe/README.md

 - ✅ Cart icon with live item count on all pages
 - ✅ Basic checkout flow simulation
 - ✅ Fully responsive layout with styled components or Tailwind CSS
-- ✅ Tested with React Testing Library
+- ✅ Tested with React Testing Library & Vitest
 - ✅ Deployed as an SPA with correct routing configuration for Vercel

 ## Tech Stack 📦